 Note there is, of course, a limit to the charitable deduction on your taxes.
 Mind this when considering maxing out your charitable deduction.

 First and foremost, the donations must be made to a qualified charitable organization.
 You must then be able to substantiate your contribution to said qualified charitable organization.
 The record-keeping required by the IRS depends on the amount of your contribution.
 At their most basic, the IRS substantiation rules for the charitable deduction are as follows:

 - Gifts of less than $250 per donee — you need a canceled check or receipt

 - $250 or more per donee — you need a timely written acknowledgment from the donee

 - Total deductions for all property exceeds $500 — you need to file IRS Form 8283

 - Deductions exceeding $5,000 per item — you need a qualified appraisal completed by a qualified appraiser

 Gifts of $250 or more per donee

 Let’s focus for today on gifts of $250 or more per donee.
-Specifically, the income tax charitable deduction is not allowed for a separate contribution of $250 or more unless the donor has written substantiation from the donee of the contribution in the form of a contemporaneous written acknowledgement.
+Specifically, the income tax charitable deduction is not allowed for a separate contribution of $250 or more unless the donor has written substantiation from the donee of the contribution in the form of a contemporaneous written acknowledgment.